UBC-DSCI/introduction-to-datascience-python/source/viz.md

 and are trying to compare their sizes.
 The right type of visualization to answer this question is a bar plot.
-In a bar plot, the height of the bar represents the value of a summary statistic (usually a size, count, proportion or percentage).
+In a bar plot, the height of the bar represents the value of a summary statistic (usually a size, count, sum, proportion, or percentage).
 They are particularly useful for comparing summary statistics between different groups of a categorical variable.